Astathiel/Keystone/README.md

 # Keystone 📝✨

-A personal desktop planner application built with Python.
+A personal desktop planner application built with JavaSript/React.
 Named 'Keystone' because it's designed to be the central, essential piece that holds your day's plans and thoughts together.

 ---